 Then we stopped.
 We waited.
 The train manager made an announcement about overhead power lines.
 Admittedly, it looked extremely windy.
 We gazed at the mossy banks of a cutting topped by a dry-stone wall.
 Rain pelted the window.
 We weren’t worried.
 We had no more connections to make, and plenty of time to reach Edinburgh.

 T and I took a walk up to the ‘shop’, otherwise known as the buffet, where he exchanged his pocket money for a packet of mints and I examined the hot food options (mainly burgers and paninis).
 A friendly member of catering staff told me that this was an all-electric train, and if the power lines failed we would have to wait for a locomotive to tow us to a station.
 But at that moment we started moving again.

 Airlines advertise Bristol to Edinburgh fares of just £21 each way, but those fares aren’t available on a Friday in the school holidays.
-For our journey the total cost for our party of three is currently £237.94.
-But we would have had to add around £55.00 for buses to and from the airport at each end (more for taxis), giving a total cost of £293.
+For our journey the total cost for our party of three would have been £237.94.
+We would have had to add around £55.00 for buses to and from the airport at each end (more for taxis), giving a total cost of £293.
 There are also extra fees each way to reserve your seats or check a bag.
 And flexible tickets cost much, much more.
 On this occasion, the train wins on price.